4 Statistical methods for replication assessment

 4.9 Meta-analytic methods

-Another approach is to combine the original and replication results (both one-to-one and many-to-one) using a meta-analysis model.
-Then we can test if the pooled estimate is different from 0 or another meaningful value.
+Another approach is to combine the original and replication results using a meta-analysis model.
+This is applicable to both one-to-one and many-to-one designs.
+In this case, we can test whether the pooled estimate is different from 0 (or another practically relevant value).
+The meta-analytic approach has the following pros and cons.

-• Use all the available information, especially when fitting a random-effects model
+• Uses all the available information, especially when fitting a random-effects model

-• Take into account the precision by inverse-variance weighting
+• Takes into account the precision of individual studies (e.g., via inverse-variance weighting)

 4.9.1 Fixed-effects Model